designedmind/2017/introduction.md

 > in any sense...” [(BBS commentary on Pylyshyn)](#dennett02)

-To a materialist, Dennett's opposition to the idea that vision might involve an inner image may seem quite reasonable.
+To a materialist, Dennett's opposition to the idea that vision might involve an inner image may seem reasonable.
 After all, the idea of seeing as the observation of an internal performance on a phenomenal stage -- the dreaded "Cartesian theatre" -- is quite antithetical to the standard materialist picture.
-Naïve substance dualism is (uncontroversially) wrong, and perhaps there is a materialist tendency to over-compensate, tarring anything resembling the Cartesian model with the same brush.
+Since no-one takes _substance_ dualism seriously any more, perhaps there is a materialist tendency to over-compensate, tarring anything resembling the Cartesian model with the same brush.
 Unfortunately (and switching metaphors) this throws the baby out with the bathwater.